How to Care for Mango Wood Furniture

 Given that the material is also somewhat susceptible to getting marked or warped from heat and moisture, the use of place mats and coasters is a must.
 Obviously, light mango wood furniture will be more prone to the visual signs of staining than darker items, but the other damaging effects are just as potent, regardless of colour.

-A regular coating of oils and wax is a really good way of keeping your furniture looking new for as long as possible.
+A regular coating of oils and wax is a really good way of keeping your mango furniture looking new for as long as possible.
 This will help prevent the wood from drying out and cracking.
 First, apply one coat of mineral oil, followed by a layer of wax.
 A beeswax finish is perfect for the job: it will help preserve the wood and give the timber a pleasing, natural glow.
 The deeper tones of dark mango wood furniture will really come to life with the right product.

 Cleaning